On This Page

 Engineering majors with a grade point average of 3.33 in their major, with an overall GPA of 3.0, are eligible for admission to the Honors Program in Engineering Sciences.
 Honors students have the opportunity to complete independent research under the guidance of engineering faculty.

-Dartmouth faculty hire undergraduate assistants in their labs to work alongside and support graduate and post-doctoral researchers with active research.
-Students have had opportunities to contribute to ongoing research on sustainable energy solutions in the arctic, biofuels, or wearable medical technologies.
+Dartmouth Engineering faculty hire undergraduate assistants to work alongside and support graduate and post-doctoral researchers with active research.
+Students have contributed to ongoing research on sustainable energy solutions in the Arctic, biofuels, or wearable medical technologies.

 Professor of Engineering Peter Chin welcomed two first-year students into his lab which seeks to understand the neuroscientific basis of intelligence.